-If your computer screen is blank, but your PC seems to be working, you might be able to fix it easily through a quick process of elimination.
+If your computer boots to black screen of death, but your PC seems to be working, otherwise, you might be able to fix it easily through a quick process of elimination.
 While this is normally the result of a power surge or other voltage problem that has damaged your PC, it could also be the result of a software update that changes the way your PC boots up.

-While it’s unlikely, it’s still possible you received a bad Windows update that is causing your computer to boot into a low power mode.
+If your computer boots to black screen with a blinking cursor, it’s possible you received a bad Windows update.
 If the computer acts like it’s powering on, with the normal beeps and clicks and lights, try waiting until the computer is fully booted into Windows and then press and release the power button once.
 If the computer wakes up, you will need to go into the System BIOS and make sure any power saving features are disabled.
 Depending on the model of your computer, you will need to tap the F1 or F10 to enter the BIOS setup.
 Assuming you can see the screen at this point, look through the menu for the Power Saving feature and disable it.

-If your computer screen is blank after these suggestions, you will probably need to take the computer in for service so they can run diagnostics on the power supply and the motherboard.
+If your computer boots to black screen after these suggestions, you will probably need to take the PC in for service so they can run diagnostics on the power supply and the motherboard.

 Other HP Articles: